 The Group determines whether goodwill is impaired at least on an annual basis.
 This requires an estimation of the value in use of the cash-generating units to which the goodwill is allocated.
 Estimating the value in use requires the Group to make an estimate of the expected future cash flows from the cash-generating unit and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
 A change in the estimated future cash flows and/or the discount rate applied will result in an adjustment to the estimated impairment provision previously made.
-The carrying amount of goodwill at 31 March 2010 was HK\$36,420,000 (2009: HK\$38,164,000).
-More details are given in note 15.
+The carrying amounts of goodwill at 31 March 2011 was HK\$36,420,000 (2010: HK\$36,420,000).
+Further details are given in note 15 to the financial statement.